HSBC Bank USA: 21st century

+Activities

 Money laundering and organized crime

 In December 2012, HSBC paid a record $1.9 billion fine for laundering in excess of $881,000,000 in drug cartel money and violating anti-terrorism sanctions.
 The cartels that HSBC helped included the Sinaloa cartel.

 In September 2020, the FinCEN Files probe revealed that HSBC moved vast sums of dirty money for international criminals.
 HSBC did so even though compliance officers raised warnings about the sources of nearly $1.5 billion that was processed through the bank.
 Investigative reporting revealed that at least $900 million came from shell companies linked to alleged criminal networks.
 HSBC did these actions even though it was under probation by the U.S. for its past role in money laundering on behalf of criminal syndicates.

 The FinCEN files also revealed that HSBC moved suspect money from Russia.

 Operations

 HSBC Bank works with OneSpan to issue multi-factor authentication tokens for online banking services.